Model lifelong learning with a master’s in education

 Educational Specialist (MS)

-In this program, students combine specializations in Early Childhood Education, Catholic School Leadership, Teacher Leadership and English as a Second Language to earn a master’s degree and a combination of credentials or certificates.
+In this program, students combine specializations in Catholic School Leadership, Early Childhood Education, English as a Second Language, Teacher Leadership, and Sports Leadership to earn a master’s degree and a combination of credentials or certificates.
 This personalized degree is one-of-a-kind—you won’t find it anywhere else!

 Elementary School Teaching (MEd)